The Secular Party stands for:

 Eliminating world poverty is a feasible goal, requiring the fostering of aid, trade and good governance, but will not be achieved without a far greater degree of international goodwill and co-operation.
 The continuing and egregious nature of global religious conflict is a severe impediment to achieving the co-operation required.
 Secular values must be promoted and secular policies implemented far more widely in order to achieve this.

 Addressing global inequity requires genuine trade liberalisation, but this alone is insufficient.
 To provide global funds for poverty reduction programs, the Secular Party supports the implementation of a tax on international currency transactions (the Tobin tax).

-It is necessary that the combustion of carbon by the electricity generation industry world wide be drastically reduced.
+It is necessary that the combustion of carbon by the electricity generation industry worldwide be drastically reduced.
 Highest priority must be given to the introduction of taxes on carbon emissions.
-As an additional measure, due to the urgency of the global warming situation, the Secular Party proposes a tax on the international trade in coal, the proceeds of which should be mandated to providing alternative energy programmes, particularly in those countries adversely affected by the tax.
+As an additional measure, due to the urgency of the global warming situation, the Secular Party proposes a tax on the international trade in coal, the proceeds of which should be mandated to be used in providing alternative energy programmes, particularly in those countries adversely affected by the tax.

 The social object of skilled investment should be to defeat the dark forces of time and ignorance which envelope our future.
 John Maynard Keynes